jeetvora331/portfolio-website-frontend/src/data/super-thoughts.md

 - Editing/Deleting: users can edit or delete their own posts, providing control and flexibility over their content.
 - Commenting: Engage with other posts via commenting your thoughts.

-Overall, your project has implemented several key features found in popular social media platforms like Twitter, while leveraging modern and scalable technologies like Firebase real-time database and Next JS framework.
+Overall, this project has implemented several key features found in popular social media platforms like Twitter, while leveraging modern and scalable technologies like Firebase real-time database and Next JS framework.